Blacksuan19/Dotfiles/README.md

 # Dotfiles

-personal configuration for zsh, prezto, termite and tmux
+**personal configuration for zsh, prezto, termite and tmux**

-to install out just clone the repo to your $HOME directory
+> to try out just clone the repo to your $HOME directory